Micky5991/GT-MP-vehicleInfo/README.md

 * Use original Mod/Livery-Names from GTA V
 * Determine electric vehicles from this library
 * Calculate sizes of vehicles
+* Get a list of all bones of a vehicle

 **And many more!**